Malicious Prosecution: prosecution through unfair means

 As the name suggests, malicious prosecution involves legal action being taken against a defendant in order to deliberately cause harm – rather than on reasonable grounds.

 Interestingly, malicious prosecution has been an entrenched part of common law for many centuries.
 Courts take it seriously if a defendant is pursued for malicious reasons, as it is a huge waste of valuable resources within the justice system.
-More than one defence lawyer in Sydney – and beyond – has had deal with the injustice that comes via malicious prosecution.

 Reasonable and probable cause?